quintel/documentation/docs/main/co2-ccus.md

 Please note: For some regions, no data could be found on storage potentials.
 An overview of the research used can be found on [ETDataset](https://github.com/quintel/etdataset-public/blob/master/source_analyses/eu/2015/11_area/11_ccs_offshore_storage_potential_per_year.xls).

-### Synthetic methanol
-Rather than storing captured CO<sub>2</sub> (semi) permanently, it can also be re-used for various purposes.
-One application modelled in the ETM is the production of synthetic methanol.
-The user can set the amount of methanol produced in the future.

-Methanol is one of the most widely used base chemicals in the chemical industry sector.
-For example, it is used for the production of plastics and polyester.
-In addition, methanol can be used as a fuel.

-Synthetic methanol is made of CO<sub>2</sub>, hydrogen and electricity.
-The ETM takes all three into account, as well as the investment and O&M costs associated with its production.

-_Note: The production of synthetic methanol does not (automatically) affect the production of methanol and other chemical products in the conventional chemical industry sector.
-You can make choices about this themselves in the [Chemicals](https://energytransitionmodel.com/scenario/demand/industry/chemicals) section._

-### Synthetic kerosene
+### Synthetic liquid fuels
-Similar to synthetic methanol, captured CO<sub>2</sub> can be used to produce kerosene, which can subsequently serve as transport fuel in the aviation sector.
-The ETM takes the CO<sub>2</sub>, hydrogen and electricity requirements for producing kerosene into account, as well as the investment and O&M costs associated with its production.
+Captured CO<sub>2</sub> can be re-used to produce synthetic liquid fuels and feedstocks through Fischer-Tropsch synthesis and methanol synthesis.
+These processes use CO<sub>2</sub>, hydrogen, and electricity as inputs to create products such as kerosene, methanol, diesel, and naphtha.
+The ETM accounts for all input requirements as well as the investment and O&M costs associated with production.

-There are two production routes for synthetic kerosene in the ETM, must-run and dispatchable.
-The dispatchable production is flexible following the electricity price, therefore the capacity is set in the electric input capacity in MWe.
+For fischer-tropsch must-run and dispatchable production routes are available.
+Dispatchable production is electricity price-driven and capacity is set in electric input capacity (MWe).
 See the [Electricity conversion](electricity-conversion) page for more information.
-The must-run production is set as the yearly supply of kerosene in PJ.
+Must-run production is set as yearly output in PJ.

+_See the ['Liquid fuels and feedstock'](liquid-fuels.md) section for detailed information on all liquid fuel production processes._

-Please note: The production of synthetic kerosene does not (automatically) affect the production of fossil kerosene in the conventional refineries sector.
-Users can make choices about this themselves in the [Refineries](https://energytransitionmodel.com/scenario/demand/industry/refineries) section.
+_Note: Synthetic fuel production does not automatically affect conventional production in the refineries or chemicals sectors.
+Users can adjust conventional production in the respective [Refineries](https://energytransitionmodel.com/scenario/demand/industry/refineries) and [Chemicals](https://energytransitionmodel.com/scenario/demand/industry/chemicals) sections._

 ### Other utilisation
 Finally, you can set the amount of CO<sub>2</sub> used for 'other utilisation' purposes.
 This includes all applications that are currently not modelled explicitly in the ETM.
 Examples include utilisation of CO<sub>2</sub> as a propellant gas for beer and soda production or for the cultivation of crops in greenhouses.
 CO<sub>2</sub> emitted by the fertilizers industry sector can also be captured and used to produce urea, which is used as an animal feed additive and fertilizer.